FooSoft/vim-argwrap/README.md

 *   **argwrap_tail_comma**

-    Specifies if the closing brace should be preceded with a comma when wrapping lines.
+    Specifies if any closing brace should be preceded with a comma when wrapping lines.

     *Tail comma disabled (default)*